 - The plants were all locally sourced and the majority from organic growers

-With our precise 1:100 base map we started with overlays and designed a hedge row on the northern- and parts of the western border.
+With our precise 1:100 base map and the overlays we first designed a hedge row on the northern- and parts of the western border.
 See picture below.
 It took us 3 iterations before we had a version we both were satisfied with.
-While I created an initial and final design the steps between were cooperative work.

 I compiled a plant list: